verhas/jamal/jamal-test/IT_DOCKER/README.md

 * The docker instance running should have internet connection

-  * to GitHub for cloning Jamal source
+  ** to GitHub for cloning Jamal source

-  * Maven central for building Jamal
+  ** Maven central for building Jamal

+Note that the processing of the Jamal sources to prepare the integration test is done with the locally installed development version, but the integration tests will be executed cloning the Jamal repository from GitHub.

 ## Integration tests implemented

+This section describes the integration tests implemented.
+Each subsection is a test, part of, and executed by the `integrationtest` script.

 ### Basic Maven Compilation